the-crypt-keeper/LLooM/README.md

 ## Split Conditions

-`Cutoff` The minimum token propability (0.0 - 1.0) to spawn a new thread.
+`Cutoff` The minimum token probability (0.0 - 1.0) to spawn a new thread.

 `Multiplier` cutoff per token slope (1.0: fixed cutoff, <1.0 cutoff decreases with depth, >1.0 cutoff increases with depth)